Death March (June/july 1985 | Volume: 36, Issue: 4)

 June/july 1985 | Volume 36, Issue 4

-Spurred by the story on military medicine in the October/November 1984 issue, Lester Huested, a doctor as well as trustee of the Glens Falls (New York) historical society, retrieved from his attic a medical officer’s letter describing a particularly unwelcome duty.
+Spurred by the story on military medicine in the October/November 1984 issue, Lester Huested, a doctor and a trustee of the Glens Falls (New York) historical society, retrieved from his attic a medical officer’s letter describing a particularly unwelcome duty.
 “During the Civil War,” writes Dr. Huested, “my great grandfather, Dr. James E. Pomfret, was appointed surgeon of the 113 N.Y.
 Regiment of Infantry, which later became the 7th N.Y.
 Heavy Artillery Regiment.
 He wrote the following letter when he was with Grant’s army during the siege of Petersburg.”

 Before Petersburg, Va.
 Sept.
 2nd 1864